Medically reviewed by Drugs.com. Last updated on Jun 22, 2021.

 The surgical team places several monitors on your child's body to help make sure that his or her heart rate, blood pressure and blood oxygen remain at safe levels throughout the procedure.
-These monitors include a blood pressure cuff on the child's arm and heart-monitor leads attached to your child's chest.
+These monitors include a blood pressure cuff on your child's arm and heart-monitor leads attached to your child's chest.

 During the procedure

 The procedure usually takes about 15 minutes.
 The surgeon:

 - Makes a tiny incision in the eardrum (myringotomy) with a small scalpel or laser

 - Suctions out fluids from the middle ear